Embarcadero/Dev-Cpp/Source/README.txt

 2. Compiling associated tools

-There are a couple of executables that need to be compiled and/or put in the right folder when building a release.
-These files can be found in the Source\Tools subfolder.
-Precompiled files are available in the Tools folder in the SourceForge repository.
-All three associated are required to be present by the setup scripts.
+There are a couple of executables that need to be compiled and/or put in the right folder when building a full release.
+The source code of these files can be found in the Source\Tools subfolder.
+Precompiled versions are available in the Tools folder in the SourceForge repository.
+These three associated are required to be present by the setup scripts:

 	1) ConsolePauser.exe.
 This needs to be put in the root directory next to devcpp.exe.
 This executable is launched by devcpp.exe when a console